Creating a responsible and sustainable business

 We invest, in entrepreneurs, particularly women, who can help restore and create economic and social wellbeing.
 This is handled primarily through organizing women into Self Help Groups (SHGs), helping create bank linkages and then facilitating inter lending to promote income generating activities on an entrepreneurial basis.
 Similarly we also invest in educating farmers on agricultural best practices which in turn helps improve agricultural yield productivity.
-EYF supports empowerment of rural families across 11 states, 1,868 villages and reaching out to 114,114 families.
+EYF supports empowerment of rural families in nine states across more than 1,900 villages and reaching out to 150,000 families.

 (This is a past project)

 The EY Foundation had supported the Dr. Reddy’s Foundation (DRF) by funding nine vocational centres spread across the country, with potential to impact 2,875 students in 2013 and 2014.
 The vocational training centres were low-cost models to enable the underprivileged to pursue their goals on a self-sustaining basis.

 In the past, EYF has funded 14 centres in 2012.

 Our people at EY have helped Action for Ability Development and Inclusion, a non- government organization, (NGO) in capacity-building as a pro-bono service.